 What makes Nashville Rising Song unique is the audience (both at the venue and online streaming) votes for their favorite song via an online poll at the end of the event.
 Industry judges also select their favorite song based on quality of the songwriting and commercial potential.
 At the end of each event, voting is tabulated and winners are announced.

 There are 10 weekly preliminary events.
-The semi-final features our 20 preliminary round winners who perform 1 original song each.
+The semi-final features 21 songwriters, 20 who are preliminary round winners and 1 directors pick who each perform 1 original song.
 The audience picks 1 writer and the judges pick 3 writers to move onto the final round.
 At the final round, the 4 finalists perform 4 original songs each.
 The final grand prize winner is selected by industry judges, plus audience vote

 The final grand prize winner receives career advancing services and prizes provided by our sponsors and partners.
 Check out our complete list of prizes here.
 For more info on the event rules and guidelines, visit our Rules Page